PatrickEidemueller/Iris-data-set/README.md

-# Iris-data-set
-Predict the species of different Flowers
+#Predict the species of different Flowers - Iris-data-set